 - not have worked as a registered nurse or midwife for more than six months full time equivalent.

-Graduate enrolled nurses and endorsed nurses are not eligible to apply.
+Graduate enrolled nurses are not eligible to apply.
 You will need to contact a HHS directly to apply for employment.

 For any questions relating to the Queensland Health nursing and midwifery graduate program, please email ChiefNurse-Office@health.qld.gov.au.